arkonsolutions/aframe-aim-component/README.md

 ![Concept scatch](images/concept.png "Concept scatch")

+# Notes #

+Please, do not forget to include css styles from file `./dist/main.css` to you project.

 # Participation #

 There is a thread on the forum where work on this component and existing problems are discussed: